 Sure, your phone call to the lender is probably recorded, but it’s important to get things in writing.
 Whatever new agreement you and the lender reach, request a copy of it.
 If you called them, ask for them to email or mail a copy to you.

-Yes, there is a downside.
 Paying less than what you agreed to in your contract will negatively affect your credit.
-Even if the lender agrees and works with you, you didn’t follow through on your original contract.
+Even if the lender agrees to reduce your payoff amount, you didn’t follow through on your original contract.
 When or if you apply for a loan in the future, lenders will see that you didn’t pay what you agreed to for the car and consider the chances that it might happen again.

 Alternatives to negotiating a car payoff balance

 If the lender is not willing to negotiate or work with you, don’t worry, you still have options.

 You could pay off your car loan balance with a personal loan, but beware of a higher interest rate than what you might have paid for your auto loan.
 The average best offered APR among personal loans ranged from 9.82% to 22.62% based on borrower credit bands, according to LendingTree.
 But it’s possible that a personal loan could save you from repossession — a personal loan would pay off your car loan and you’d make payments on the personal loan, perhaps at a longer term.